 The vehicles mentioned above can be classed as crossovers - the category which involves SUVs.
 Most of these vehicles do not have any switch or level enabling direct control or operation of the drive system, as in the cose of a Haldex clutch.

-Off-road vehicles have a significantly more rigid cab and body than crossover variants, in terms of both bending and twisting rigidity.
-If a car lacks the frame found in off-road vehicles, any attempt to drive it on rough terrain may crack the floor panels, or even damage the body welding.
-This is one more reason why SUVs should not be driven in all-terrain conditions.
+Off-road vehicles have a significantly more rigid cabin and body than crossover options, in terms of both bending and twisting.
+If a car lacks the frame found in off-road vehicles, any attempt to drive it on rough terrain may crack the floor panels, or even damage the chassis’ welding.

 Suspension and engine

-The engine in off-road vehicles is also constructed quite differently:
+The engines in off-road vehicles are also constructed quite differently:

-Additionally, it features solutions which protect against flooding, such as an inlet system that makes it difficult for water to be sucked by the engine and the high positioning of water-sensitive engine components.
-It may also use specific engine components which are resistant to flooding.
+Additionally, they feature solutions which protect against flooding, such as an inlet system that makes it difficult for water to be sucked in by the engine and other water-sensitive engine components.
+They may also use specific engine components which are resistant to flooding.

 The powertrain in off-road vehicles, consisting of the transfer box, clutch, axle differentials, gearbox, drive shafts, drive joints and axle shafts, is also rather resilient.
-It is designed to transmit large torques at low rotational speeds, protecting against both the risk of flooding and contact with the surface (by means of a lengthwise frame).
-The electrical and electronic devices are also waterproof, including all the various controllers, servos and sensors.
+It is designed to transmit large torques at low rotational speeds, protecting against both the risk of flooding and contact with the surface (by means of a long frame).
+The electrical and electronic devices are also waterproof, including all the various controllers and sensors.

 Interestingly, despite the fundamental differences in their construction, the prices of off-road vehicles and SUVs in the same class and size are similar.

-Even though they are both 4x4 cars, off-road vehicles and SUVs handle differently This is a result of the difference in 4x4 drive systems, the distribution of weight between axles, the tuning of the suspension and their overall construction.
+Even though they are both 4x4 cars and sport the same 4x4 tyres, off-road vehicles and SUVs handle differently.
+This is a result of the difference in 4x4 drive systems, the distribution of weight between axles, the tuning of the suspension and their overall construction.

 The engines and gearboxes in SUVs are usually positioned transversely in front of the vehicle’s front axle.
 This means that the front of such a vehicle is almost twice as heavy as the rear.
 A similar situation exists in most front-wheel drive cars.
 Such a weight distribution, in combination with a four-wheel drive and the automatic additional drive on the rear axle, causes understeering.
 Other than this, the vehicle then handles like an ordinary car with front-wheel drive.